XNOR raises $12M for its cloud-free, super-efficient AI

 And Phase 3 is taking models that normally run on cloud infrastructure and adapting and “XNORifying” them for edge deployment.
 No timeline on that one.

-Although the technology lends itself in some ways to the needs of self-driving cars, Farhadi told me that they aren’t going after that sector — yet.
+Although the technology lends itself in some ways to the needs of self-driving cars, Farhadi told me they aren’t going after that sector — yet.
 It’s still essentially in the prototype phase, he said, and creators of autonomous vehicles are currently trying to prove the idea works fundamentally, not trying to optimize and deliver it at lower cost.

-Edge-based AI models will surely be increasingly important as the efficiency of algorithms improves, the power of devices rises, and the demand for quick-turnaround applications grows.
+Edge-based AI models will surely be increasingly important as the efficiency of algorithms improves, the power of devices rises and the demand for quick-turnaround applications grows.
 XNOR seems to be among the vanguard in this emerging area of the field, but you can almost certainly expect competition to expand along with the market.